 The Permit Editor Explained

 Things to know before you begin:

 - Required fields are outlined in red.

 - You cannot save partially completed Permit information.

-- Only when required fields are completed can you click Next to move to the next tab.
+- Only when required fields are completed can you click Next or click on the tab heading to move to the next tab.